 To prevent indigestion in dogs you should follow some tips that will get your pet healthier.
 Take note of these tips:

 - Give them healthy food and in the amounts recommended for the breed of your dog; in this article we tell you how much food to feed your dog.

 - Try to prevent the dog from eating in an anxious way: you can do it by dividing the portion of food into two meals, so they eat it in a more leisurely way which is better for their stomach, and prevents hiccups from occurring.

 - Do not give them bones or leftover food as they can be harmful to their stomach, learn what foods are toxic for dogs.

 - After eating, rest.
 Try to stop your dog from running right after eating, they may suffer from reduced digestion and therefore, suffer from stomach pains.

-If you want to read similar articles to How to Treat Indigestion in Dogs, we recommend you visit our Pets category.
+If you'd like to read similar articles to How to Treat Indigestion in Dogs, we recommend you browse around our Pets category.